antongolubev5/Targeted-SA-for-Russian-Datasets/README.md

 * seaborn

 ## Step 1: prepare data
-Datasets are already preprocessed and cleaned.
+All 5 datasets are already preprocessed and cleaned.
 If you are interested in raw data, corresponding links are provided in the article.

 ### SentiHood